PetrGuan/Petr-2019/README.md

 - 🌱 I’m currently learning Assembly
 - 👯 I’m looking to collaborate on FateIndex
 - 📫 How to reach me: fateIndex@outlook.com
-- ⚡ Fun fact: Learning is the best way to kill time!a
+- ⚡ Fun fact: Learning is the best way to kill time!